Want to improve maternity care? Embrace health equity

 April 28, 2020

 Mother’s Day is around the corner, and one of the greatest gifts the United States can give to mothers is to improve maternity care.
 As covered in CPR’s March 24 webinar with Cathie Markow of the California Maternal Quality Care Collaborative, the U.S. continues to have unacceptably high rates of maternal mortality.
-Due to structural and interpersonal racism, Black and Indigenous women are dying or suffering from poor maternal outcomes at significantly higher rates than average.
+Due to structural and interpersonal racism, Black and Indigenous women are dying or suffering from poor maternal outcomes at significantly higher rates than non-Hispanic white women.
 In addition to facing the steep financial costs of childbirth, women with both Medicaid and commercial health insurance (including employer-sponsored coverage) are navigating a landscape where maternity care providers do not reliably adhere to clinical standards of care.
 Clearly, more needs to be done.

 The need for equity-based solutions